Cabralcm/recipes/README.md

 # Recipes

-## Fun collection of receipes of various cuisines.
+Fun collection of receipes of various cuisines.

-## Try at your own risk!
+No recipe is guaranteed!
+Try at your own risk!